 The Climate Change Committee (CCC) provides independent advice to government on building a low-carbon economy and preparing for climate change.
 It’s latest land use report (January 2020) identifies the vital part that afforestation and agro-forestry will play in ensuring that the UK meets a net zero target by 2050.
 The role of woodland in climate adaptation is also recognised.
 The report identifies policies that the CCC believes are necessary to deliver at least 30,000 ha of new coniferous and broadleaf woodland per year between now and 2050.
 Join this webinar to hear about the CCC’s view on policy mechanisms to support the woodland creation challenge.
 It will be presented by Indra Thillainathan, who co-authored the latest CCC land use report, and Brendan Freeman, who works on adaptation at the CCC.
 This webinar took place on 18th March.

-Recording to be available on 6th April.
+Recording to be available shortly.

 How to access the webinar recordings